ktafakkori/feloopy/docs/index.md

 ## Motivation

-- To increase the applicability of operations research in solving challenging real-world problems.
+- To increase the applicability of operations research in solving real-world problems.
 - To focus more on analyzing impact and importance than solving, modeling, or coding.
 - To reduce the need for prompting large language models and seeking coding suggestions.
 - To focus more on stability and scalability than feasibility, logicality, or optimality.